 Less: Deduction under Section 80TTB | N/A | 5,000 |

-Taxable income | 3,50,000 | 3,05,000 |
+Taxable Income | 3,50,000 | 3,05,000 |

 A non-senior citizen in the aforementioned case is only eligible for a Rs 5,000 savings interest deduction under Section 80TTA.
 On the other hand, older citizens cannot deduct interest on fixed deposits and savings accounts up to Rs 50,000.